 Doctor of Philosophy in Medical Sciences

-The research, coursework and professional skills developed during the program will provide a three-dimensional view that expands the students' research interests blurring with other student areas and becoming interdisciplinary to solve global and complex questions through collaborative work.
+Students are expected to demonstrate the highest research and professional skills to transcend their knowledge to other disciplines and solve problems systematically and collaboratively with other scientists.
+The research, coursework and professional skills developed during the program will provide a three-dimensional view that expands the students' research interests, integrating them with other student areas and fostering interdisciplinary work to solve global and complex questions.
 It is expected that research worthy of a PhD will constitute a significant contribution to the field in general and should be publishable in a peer-reviewed journal.
-Evaluation of the quality and quantity of the student's research will be the responsibility of the student's Advisory Committee before the students defend their PhD dissertation.
+Evaluation of the quality and quantity of the student's research will be the responsibility of the student's Advisory Committee before the student defends their PhD dissertation.

 Learn more about other university requirements: